collective/collective.googleanalytics/README.txt

 	strings containing the name of a Google Analytics dimension or metric.
 In addition, the name of the dimension or metric can be preceded by a minus sign (-) to change the sort order from ascending to descending.

-Query Start Date
-	The date to start querying for Analytics data.
-Both start and end date are defined using TALES expressions.
-See the section on `Using TAL and TALES in Reports`_ below for more information.

-Query End Date
-	The end end date for the query to Analytics.
-It is defined in a TALES expressions.

 Query Maximum Results
 	The maximum number of records that the query should return.
 It must be